 5.2.2 Processors characteristic of the insurance sector

 ADD uses specialist third parties in Belgium and abroad to perform some processing operations.
 Such parties include:

-- the management platform for accruing supplementary pension rights (‘E-gor’: www.harukey.be) with information for cooperation between insurance companies, insurance brokers, accountants and you as customer;
+- The management platform for accruing supplementary pension rights ‘E-gor’ (www.harukey.be) with information for cooperation between insurance companies, insurance broker, accountant and you as customer

-- insurers or companies appointed by them who perform the audit on the proper functioning of ADD
+- Insurers or companies appointed by them who perform the audit on the proper functioning at ADD

 5.2.3 Other processors